 Pack light.
 If you can, travel with a carry-on only as this will help you stick to your budget with transportation.
 You’d have to pay for the luggage in an airplane if it’s beyond the carry-on size.

 You need two pairs of shoes but need to be very comfortable.
 There are a lot of cobblestoned streets in The Netherlands, so you don’t want to be uncomfortable.
 Make sure your shoes are waterproof!
-For more information on what to pack, have a look at my packet list for The Netherlands for women here.
+You can find the best shoes for your Dutch and European adventure here.
+For more information on what to pack, have a look at my packing list for The Netherlands for women here.

 30. Luggage preparation